-Dr. Tim Ryan, President of The Culinary Institute of America, Announces an Increase of $3.6 Million in Student Scholarships
+Dr. Tim Ryan, President of The Culinary Institute of America, Announces an Increase of $3.6 Million in Culinary School Scholarships

-Increase in Student Aid Presented During the College's Annual State of the Institute Meeting for Staff and Faculty
+Increase in Student Financial Aid Presented During the Culinary College's Annual State of the Institute Meeting for Staff and Faculty

 Marketing Director, Communications & PR

 Hyde Park, NY – Dr. Tim Ryan celebrated the college's accomplishments of the past year before more than 700 employees of the college's four campuses on Monday, April 15th during The Culinary Institute of America's (CIA) annual

 State of the Institute address.
 Accomplishments included the graduation of 1,051